bk408/LensLoom/README.md

 📸 LensLoom 🖼️

-LensLoom is a delightful camera and gallery application that captures moments with flair.
-Developed with passion by Bhavya Khatri, this project seamlessly combines image capturing, video recording, and a browser-stored gallery.
-Unleash your creativity with customizable filters, giving your visuals a unique touch.
-LensLoom is more than just a camera app; it's an immersive experience designed for those who love to capture life's beautiful moments.
-Explore the world through your lens and let LensLoom be your creative companion.
+LensLoom is a captivating camera and gallery application crafted with passion by Bhavya Khatri.
+This project seamlessly integrates image capturing, video recording, and a browser-stored gallery to provide a comprehensive visual experience.
+With LensLoom, you can elevate your photography game, adding a touch of uniqueness to each captured moment.

 Features: